SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### hideSelection

 Optional element.
 Specifies whether the ability to select rows in the view is disabled or not. *false* is the default behavior inside a list view (meaning selection is visible and enabled). *true* means that users will not be able to select list items.
+Valid in 'List', 'Compact List' and 'Gallery' layouts.

 For list & compact list layout, `hideSelection` only takes effect when there's a `rowFormatter` element specified.
 If no `rowFormatter` is specified, then `hideSelection` is ignored.
-For 'Tile' layout, `hideSelection` will only take effect if defined inside `tileProps` properties.

 ### hideColumnHeader

 Optional element.
 Specifies whether the column headers in the view are hidden or not. *false* is the default behavior inside a list view (meaning column headers will be visible). *true* means that the view will not display column headers.
+Only valid for 'List' and 'Compact List' layouts.

-### tileProps
+### height
 Optional element.
-Specifies a JSON object that describes a 'Tile' view format.
-Elements of this property include:
+Defines the height of the card in pixels for 'Gallery' layout.
+Only valid for 'Gallery' layout.

-- height – defines the height of the card in pixels.
+### width
-- width – defines the width of the card in pixels.
+Optional element.
+Defines the width of the card in pixels for 'Gallery' layout.
 Can go from height/2 to 3 x height.
+Only valid for 'Gallery' layout.

-- hideSelection – as defined above
+### formatter
-- formatter – JSON object that defines the layout of tiles.
+JSON object that defines the layout of cards for 'Gallery' layout.
 The schema of this JSON object is identical to the schema of a column format (and that of rowFormatter).
 For details on this schema and its capabilities, see the [Column Format detailed syntax reference](https://docs.microsoft.com/sharepoint/dev/declarative-customization/column-formatting#detailed-syntax-reference).
+Only valid for 'Gallery' layout.